What are the purposes and aims of the project?

 STA will provide NFER with the autumn 2018 census data containing a list of your year 6 pupils’ names and background data (date of birth and gender).
 Once we have received your reply, we will upload the pupil data to our secure school portal and ask you to indicate which pupils are in the class selected to participate in the trial.
 We will also ask you to check and, if required, update the background data and indicate if any pupils require modified versions of the tests (enlarged and coloured copies are provided for trialling).
 You will also be asked to add names and background data for any new pupils.
 Once the trial is complete NFER will provide STA with the updated pupil data, the scores derived from NFER’s marking/coding of the tests, as well as the scanned images of the test booklets completed by your pupils.

 Please note that the data and scanned images will be maintained as strictly confidential by NFER and will be passed to STA, the Data Controller, for the purposes of informing the analysis of the test results and ensuring that the tests are operating appropriately for all pupils.
 No individual school or pupil will be identified by NFER or STA in any report arising from the trial.
-For more details about the use of data for this trial please refer to the Privacy Notice which is available here.

 Who can you contact for more information?